ozyygen/pos-to-neg/Rule filtering & sibling classes/README.md

 The code first filters the rules based on confidence score >0.85.
 Then calculates specificity per rule.

 ## sparql-siblingDetermine.txt
-The SPARQL query retrieves sibling classes from immadiate parent class of a given entity (referred to as <constant>) within Wikidata.
+The SPARQL query retrieves sibling classes from immadiate parent class of a given entity (referred as constant) within Wikidata.